m2osw/snapwebsites/snapdatabase/doc/CLIENT-SERVICE.md

 ### C++ Functions

 At this level, all the commands we can send are C++ functions.
-We also support callbacks through the Event Dispatcher library and by using the `LISTEN` command.
+We also support callbacks (what is called Triggers in SQL) through the Event Dispatcher library and by using the `LISTEN` command.

 The following commands are specific to a table.
 We handle one row at a time.
 We do not give access to a per cell basis like in Cassandra.